Skip to content

 Think of it like this: a single router is one person shouting across your house.
 A mesh system is three people standing in different rooms, passing messages to each other.
 Much more reliable.

-Mesh vs Extender: What’s the difference?
+Mesh vs extender: what’s the difference?

 This is the question I get asked most.
 Here’s the honest comparison: